How Compression Sleeves Can Help Rheumatoid Arthritis

 Rheumatoid Arthritis Treatment & Compression Sleeves

-If you’re one of the 53 million Americans suffering from rheumatoid arthritis, even routine tasks such as climbing the stairs or opening a jar may be painful, difficult obstacles.
+If you’re one of the 1.3 million people suffering from arthritis in the United States, even routine tasks such as climbing the stairs or opening a jar may be painful, difficult obstacles.
 However, while many people simply accept chronic rheumatoid arthritis pain as “part of getting older”, there are steps you can take to help control it.
-In the following post we discuss how medical-grade neoprene compression sleeves can be part of an effective rheumatoid arthritis treatment that will reduce your discomfort and help you walk easy again.

 What is arthritis?

 According to the Centers for Disease Control and Prevention, arthritis actually comprises over 100 diseases and conditions.
 Aside from rheumatoid arthritis, arthritis’ most frequent forms are psoriatic arthritis, lupus, fibromyalgia, and gout.
 While much is still unknown about the causes of this painful and often debilitating disease, it known that it is caused by an abnormal response of the immune system.
 In simplified terms, rheumatoid arthritis is an autoimmune disease that causes inflammation and soreness in the joints.
 The hands, feet, and knees are the most commonly affected areas, with discomfort ranging from a mild aching sensation to severe, throbbing pain.
 Depending on where your are most affected, rheumatoid arthritis may affect your ability to walk, exercise, dress yourself, and go about your normal routine.

 How a compression sleeve can help your rheumatoid arthritis

 The firmness and warmth compression sleeves provide can reduce inflammation and keep the joints warm and comfortable.
 Additionally, the improved circulation caused by the compression can prevent cold feet, another common symptom for arthritis sufferers.